 This look has one of the most beautiful accent nails that we’ve seen on French tip nails.
 It’s not overly glossy or gaudy, making it the perfect complement to a dressier outfit.
 The ring finger has an intricate design reminiscent of baroque swirls used in European architecture.
 It’s timeless and the perfect design to accompany your new ring.

 20. Shape ‘Em Into Stilettos

-This is a fantastic option for those who love thin, pointed nails known as stiletto nails.
-They are modern, simple, aesthetically pleasing, and will certainly go with any outfit or style.
+This is a fantastic option for those who love thin, pointed nails, known as stiletto nails.
+They are modern, simple, and aesthetically pleasing and will certainly go with any outfit or style.
 If you wanted to recreate this at home, you could use either masking or scotch tape to get the triangular pattern.